NEW TRAINING PACKAGE

 Entry Requirements - Skills, Knowledge and Experience

-The learner group for this qualification are people wishing to gain a qualification in order to work as a support worker in aged care, home and community care.
+This qualification is for students wishing to gain a qualification in order to work as a support worker in aged care, home and community care.
 The learner group are those who require a structured, classroom based program with significant practical experience.

 This is an entry level course and no previous skills or experience are necessary.
 The course is also suitable for learners who have professional qualifications in health or community services and are seeking a qualification that will give them practical skills to work in aged care sectors.